ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME_new.md

-# 1. Recognize real-world gait episodes based on deep learning methods
+# 1. Recognize real-life gait episodes using lower back IMU for older adults

 We developed a convolutional neural network (CNN) based on inertial sensor data of the lower back (L5) to classify real-life activities in two categories, gait and non-gait, as presented in paper **XXX (paper link)**.